shivannis/xandr-docs-public/xandr-docs/bidders/bidder-billing-report-api.md

 }
 ```

-### GET the report data from the report download service
+### `GET` the report data from the report download service

-To download the report data to a file, make another `GET` call with the Report ID, but this time to the \*report-download\* service.
-You can find the service and Report ID in the {{url}} field of the previous `GET` response.
-When identifying the file that you want to save to, be sure to use the file extension of the "format" that you specified in your initial `POST`.
+To download the report data to a file, make another `GET` call with the Report ID, but this time to the **report-download** service.
+You can find the service and Report ID in the `url` field of the previous `GET` response.
+When identifying the file that you want to save to, be sure to use the file extension of the `"format"` that you specified in your initial `POST`.

 > [!NOTE]
 > If an error occurs during download, the response header will include an HTTP error code and message.
 Use \\i or \\v in your call to expose the response header.